For a more in depth summary of the science on masks, please visit www.MaskOffMN.org.

 - God created me in His image and I am not to obstruct the breath of life.

-- The Bible says we should stand before God with our faces unveiled.
+- The Bible says we should stand before God with our faces unveiled so that we can increase our glory in him. – Second Corinthians 3:18

 - Covering your face is a sign of submission in the Muslim religion.
-I talk about that midway in this video here.
+This is explained here.

 Find more information in these videos: